-If you are looking for a comprehensive collection of credit repair sample letters, you have come to the right place.
+If you are looking for a comprehensive collection of credit repair letters, you have come to the right place.
 This useful guide will navigate you through several credit repair strategies.

 We will give you tips on when and how to use them.
 We will also give you links to sample letters and templates you can use to get started.